emezac/dawn/README.md

 # AI Agent Framework

 The AI Agent Framework is designed to enhance the capabilities of AI agents, allowing them to perform tasks such as web searching, file reading, file uploading, and markdown file creation.
-Recent updates include support for conditional workflows and enhancements to the web search tool.
+Recent updates include support for conditional workflows, enhancements to the web search tool, and the ability to visualize workflow execution.

 ## Features

 - **Conditional Workflows**: Enable dynamic task execution based on specific conditions or task outcomes, enhancing flexibility and adaptability.
 - **Web Search Tool**: Updated to use the latest model version with improved performance and reliability.
+- **Visualization of Workflow Execution**: Generate visual representations of workflows to aid in understanding and debugging.

 ## Usage